Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

-Above the bifurcation point, i.e., for $\delta > \delta_c$, the mixing eigenvalues are composed of two families of eigenvalues associated with the limit cycle and the unstable fixed point respectively.
-The family associated with the limit cycle is organized in an array of equally spaced eigenvalues \cite[Eq.~(44)]{Gaspard2001a}
+Above the bifurcation point, i.e., for $\delta > 0$, the RP resonances are composed of two families of eigenvalues associated with the limit cycle and the unstable fixed point respectively.
+The family associated with the limit cycle is organized in an array of equally spaced eigenvalues~\cite[Eq.~(44)]{Gaspard2001a}